rcarrata/ocp4-network-security/sign-images/sign-images.md

 ## Configure Quay creds and RBAC

-* Export the token for the GitHub Registry / quay.io:
+* Export the token for the Quay Registry:

 ```bash
 export QUAY_TOKEN=""